Fluffernuttersandwich/Smorgasbord/Performance_Optimization.md

 * RTX 5090
 * DLSS Preset M in NVIDIA App
-* Ultra Quality DLSS in-game
+* Quality preset for DLSS Upscaling in-game

 Your optimal settings may differ.